-In addition to the graded homework (LON-CAPA), you are expected to complete and/or know how to do the practice problems listed for each section is here: https://www.mathematics.pitt.edu/sites/default/files/ Courses syllabi schedules/Fall/0240scheduleF22.pdf.
-Although these problems will not be graded, quiz and exam problems will sometimes be modeled after them.
-Your instructor may also set you other homework problems and readings.
+In addition to the graded homework (LON-CAPA), you are expected to complete and/or know how to solve practice problems listed for each section on the course schedule.
+Although these problems will not be graded, quiz and exam problems will sometimes by modeled after them.

+Your instructor may set additional homework problems and readings.

-Quizzes and Midterm Exams, etc.
+Quizzes and Midterm Exams

-There will be two midterm exams, and their approximate dates are listed here: https://www.mathematics.pitt.edu/sites/default/files/ Courses syllabi schedules/Fall/0240scheduleF22.pdf.
+There will be two midterm exams, and their approximate dates are listed on the course schedule.
 Your instructor may also assign quizzes or other assessments throughout the semester.
-Your instructor will notify you of the dates and format of exams, quizzes and other assessments for your section.
+Your instructor will notify you of the dates and format of exams, quizzes, and other assessments for your section.